-- Payroll > Payroll Settings > Paycheck Layout Options.
+- Payroll > Settings > Payroll Settings > Paycheck Printing Options.

-- Select your Printed Check Type.
-If you handwrite your checks and do not plan to print live checks, choose “Check Stub Only.”
-Otherwise, if you’re printing checks, select Pre-printed check stock – either check on top or check on bottom.
+- Check Stub Only: If you handwrite your checks or offer direct deposit and do not need to print live checks, choose “Check Stub Only.”
+You will print your check stubs on blank paper.

 - Click the “Print Sample” link.
 A PDF document will open and display a sample check.
 You can save the PDF and/or print the sample on your check stock.